X

 Mother of Pearl Watch Face

-The benefits of mother-of-pearl are immeasurable.
+The benefits of mother of pearl are immeasurable.
 It is special not only for its luster and appearance, but also for its purity of nature.
 There are not many gems in this world that are as natural as mother-of-pearl, especially considering that is completely organic.
 Organic gems are those that were produced by living (or once living) organisms.
 The small group of organic gemstones includes amber, ivory, jet and ammolite.
 It is wonderful to know that most nacreous mother-of-pearl on the market today is produced by completely natural processes, unlike pearls which are almost always cultured.

 Pearls are cultured, but most people don't associate them with the term 'lab-grown', though technically they are depending on the definition.
 Despite the fact that even though they could be considered 'lab-grown', cultured pearl is certainly not synthetic; since synthetic has an entirely different meaning.
 However, the natural occurrence of pearl is incredibly rare, where naturally occurring mother-of-pearl is more widely available, and therefore has the advantage with regard to being natural and organic.
 Thus, it is not only more affordable, but mother-of-pearl is also much more easily found.
 It could be considered by many as one of the most essential gemmy materials today when it comes to jewelry.
 So if you haven't tried it yet, what are you waiting for?
 Add a splash of organic iridescence to bright up your own designs, whether they are antique ring designs, or simple plain pendants, you won't be disappointed.